linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Continuous Probability Distributions Dealing with Extreme Events.md

 Frey Family Foundation Chair-Professor, Department of Applied Mathematics and Statistics, Stony Brook University, and Chief Scientist, FinAnalytica

 FRANK J. FABOZZI, PhD, CFA, CPA

 Professor of Finance, EDHEC Business School

 Abstract: Continuous probability distributions are commonly the preferred candidates when modeling financial asset returns.
 The most popular of them is unquestionably the normal distribution because of its appealing properties as well as the fact that it serves as the limit distribution for many sums of random variables such as, for example, aggregated returns.
 The normal distribution generally renders modeling easy because all moments exist.
 However, the normal distribution fails to reflect stylized facts commonly encountered in asset returns, namely, the possibility of very extreme movements and skewness.
 To remedy this shortcoming, probability distributions accounting for such extreme price changes have become increasingly popular.
 Some of these distributions concentrate exclusively on extreme values and others permit any real number, but in a manner that is capable of reflecting market behavior.
 Consequently, there is a selection of probability distributions that can realistically reproduce asset price changes.
 Their common shortcoming is generally that they are mathematically difficult to handle.

 In this entry, we present a collection of continuous probability distributions that are used in finance in the context of modeling extreme events.
 Although there are distributions that are appealing in nature due to their mathematical simplicity, the ones introduced in this entry are sometimes rather complicated, using parameters that are not necessarily intuitive.
-However, due to the observed behavior of many quanti ties in finance, there is a need for more flexible distributions compared to keeping models mathematically simple.
+However, due to the observed behavior of many quantities in finance, there is a need for more flexible distributions compared to keeping models mathematically simple.

-While the Student's  $t$ -distribution is able to mimic some behavior inherent in financial data such as so-called heavy tails (which means that a lot of the probability mass is attributed to extreme values), it fails to capture other observed behavior such as skewness.
-Hence, we decided not to include the Student's  $t$ -distribution in this entry.
+While the Student's $t$-distribution is able to mimic some behavior inherent in financial data such as so-called heavy tails (which means that a lot of the probability mass is attributed to extreme values), it fails to capture other observed behavior such as skewness.
+Hence, we decided not to include the Student's $t$-distribution in this entry.

-In this entry, we present the generalized extreme value distribution, the generalized Pareto distribution, the normal inverse Gaussian distribution, and the  $\alpha$ -stable distribution together with their parameters of location and spread.
+In this entry, we present the generalized extreme value distribution, the generalized Pareto distribution, the normal inverse Gaussian distribution, and the $\alpha$-stable distribution together with their parameters of location and spread.
 The presentation of each distribution is accompanied by some illustration to help render the theory more appealing.

 # GENERALIZED EXTREME VALUE DISTRIBUTION